sledilnik/data-api/README.md

 A running instance is available at https://api.sledilnik.org/api/ endpoint.

 Current Docker container for this project is available at [covid19sledilnik/data-api-server](https://hub.docker.com/repository/docker/covid19sledilnik/data-api-server).
-(Docker container has beeno moved on 21.9.2020)
+(Docker container has been moved on 21.9.2020)

 Response compression is supported, Etag/If-None-Match as well.